 In the summer of 1994 Phil toured in the Czech Republic, backed by the musicians from Tichá Dohoda.
 One year later he moved to Prague on a permanent basis.
 There he formed his current band PHIL SHOENFELT & SOUTHERN CROSS with Pavel Krtouš (bass guitar), Jarda Kvasnička (drums) and Pavel Cingl (violin).
 In 2014 Pavel Cingl left the band and David Babka joined on lead guitar.

-With Southern Cross Phil has recorded four albums to date: Blue Highway, Dead Flowers For Alice, Ecstatic and Paranoia.com plus an EP called Electric Garden.
+With Southern Cross Phil has recorded five albums to date: Blue Highway, Dead Flowers For Alice, Ecstatic, Paranoia.com and The Bell Ringer.

-Phil Shoenfelt also collaborated with Nikki Sudden, playing lead guitar in Sudden's band on European tours in 1997 and 1998.
-After the second tour Sudden and Shoenfelt went into a Berlin studio and recorded Golden Vanity, an album of co-written songs that was released by the UK label Easy Action in 2009.
+Phil also collaborated with Nikki Sudden, playing lead guitar in Sudden's band on European tours in 1997 and 1998.
+After the second tour the pair went into a Berlin studio and recorded Golden Vanity, an album of co-written songs that was released by the UK label Easy Action in 2009.

 In November 2010 Phil Shoenfelt & Southern Cross released their fourth studio album, Paranoia.com (Easy Action Records).
 The album marked a change in the band’s musical direction from atmospheric indie rock to a more edgy hard rock sound.
 With nine original songs and a James Williamson-approved version of Iggy Pop & The Stooges' "Open Up And Bleed", the album features a remarkable cover painting by ex-Khmer Rouge member Claus Castenskiold.
 One song from this CD, “Stupid Rock Star”, was included on the 2014 compilation, “Shark Infested Waters”.
 Also included on this CD are tracks by Iggy & The Stooges, Bob Dylan, Alice Cooper, Patti Smith, Johnny Thunders and many other classic artists.

-A new Phil Shoenfelt & Southern Cross live album, The Bell Ringer – Live At The Shot-Out Eye, was released in June 2015.
+A live Phil Shoenfelt & Southern Cross CD, The Bell Ringer – Live At The Shot-Out Eye, was released in June 2015.
 The album was recorded in the summer of 2014 to mark the 20th anniversary of the band.